-Trauma Bonding 101: Signs, Symptoms and Treatment
+Is it Trauma Bonding?
+Signs, Symptoms and Healing

 If your teenager is stuck in an abusive relationship, whether with a romantic interest, a close friend or even a parent, they may find themselves in the midst of a trauma bond.
 Trauma bonds are common in abuse situations.